encode/django-rest-framework/docs/api-guide/serializers.md

 It is possible that a third party package may be included alongside the 3.1 release that provides some automatic support for multiple update operations, similar to the `allow_add_remove` behavior that was present in REST framework 2.

+#### Customizing ListSerializer initialization

+When a serializer with `many=True` is instantiated, we need to determine which arguments and keyword arguments should be passed to the `.__init__()` method for both the child `Serializer` class, and for the parent `ListSerializer` class.

+The default implementation is to pass all arguments to both classes, except for `validators`, and any custom keyword arguments, both of which are assumed to be intended for the child serializer class.

+Occasionally you might need to explicitly specify how the child and parent classes should be instantiated when `many=True` is passed.
+You can do so by using the `many_init` class method.

+        @classmethod
+        def many_init(cls, *args, **kwargs):
+            # Instantiate the child serializer.
+            kwargs['child'] = cls()
+            # Instantiate the parent list serializer.
+            return CustomListSerializer(*args, **kwargs)

 ---

 # BaseSerializer